defl/directshow_metadata_injector_filter/README.md

 # [DirectShow Metadata Injector Filter](https://github.com/defl/directshow_metadata_injector_filter)

-This is a DirectShow filter that can inject metadata related to high dynamic range (HDR) and wide color gamut (WCG) into a directshow graph.
+This is a DirectShow filter that can inject metadata related to high dynamic range (HDR) and wide color gamut (WCG) the graph so it can be used by capable renderers like [madVR](http://madvr.com/).

-This is usable for sources which do not properly relay this information like consumer video capture cards [AVerMedia Live Gamer 4K - GC573](https://www.avermedia.com/us/product-detail/GC573) who technically do HDR data but refuse to forward the correct HDR metdata through their DirectShow source filters.
+It is usable for sources which do not properly relay this information like consumer video capture cards such as the [AVerMedia Live Gamer 4K - GC573](https://www.avermedia.com/us/product-detail/GC573) who technically do HDR data but refuse to forward the correct HDR metadata through their DirectShow source filters.
 This leads to downstream renderers making a mess of the picture as they don't know how to interpret it.

 Example [before](images/without.png) and [after](images/with.png) screenshots probably speak for themselves.

-## Features
+# Features

 * Supported metadata
-    * HDR primaries & whitepoint as xy coordinates
+    * HDR primaries & whitepoint as CIE1931 xy coordinates
 	* HDR min/max mastering luminance
 	* HDR content light levels (MaxCLL, MaxFALL)
 	* HDR Transfer Matrix (BT.2020 etc)
 	* HDR Primaries (DCI-P3, BT.2020 etc)
 	* HDR Video transfer function (SMPTE ST 2084 (PQ), HLG etc)
-* Configuration through an ini file (default in same directory)
+* Configuration through an .ini file (by default in same directory)
 * Tested players
     * Potplayer
 * Tested DirectShow sources
     * AVerMedia Live Gamer 4K - GC573
-    * Blackmagic Design DeckLink Mini Recorder 4K
 * Tested DirectShow renderers
     * madVR

-## Install
+# Install

 * Install VS2019 x64 runtime

 * Download directshow_metadata_injector_filter.ax to a location you will not delete (and which is not admin only under windows like program files)

 * Copy the example_config.ini as directshow_metadata_injector_filter.ini to the same dir

-Potplayer
+**Potplayer**

 * Open potplayer
 * Open preferences (F5)